Qadir296/LCDA-for-Cyber-Security-in-IoT-Environment/README.md

 ## About

-This project provides the implementation of different algorithms such as Context making, Lightwieght Derivation algorithm, and its parallelized variant Parallelized LCDA (PLCDA) for anomaly detection in IoT enviroment.
-The project contain different experiements including the main Smart Home use case, where there are three sub cases for Intrusion Detection, Anomaly Detection, and Unauthorized Access in Smart Home.
+This project implements different algorithms such as Context making, Lightweight Derivation algorithm, and its parallelized variant Parallelized LCDA (PLCDA) for anomaly detection in an IoT environment.
+The project contains different experiments including the main Smart Home use case, where there are three sub-cases for Intrusion Detection, Anomaly Detection, and Unauthorized Access in Smart Home.

 ## Features